suryajeetlondhe/flutter_interview_questions/README.md

 ✅ Release mode gives the best speed & smallest size! 🚀

 ---

-14) What is the difference between WidgetsApp and MaterialApp in Flutter?
+14.What is the difference between WidgetsApp and MaterialApp in Flutter?
+---
-    🔹 WidgetsApp – A basic app structure in Flutter that provides an app-level widget tree without Material Design components.
+🔹 WidgetsApp – A basic app structure in Flutter that provides an app-level widget tree without
+    Material Design components.
 It is useful when building custom UI frameworks.
     Example:

 WidgetsApp(
 color: Colors.blue,
 builder: (context, child) => Center(child: Text("Hello!")),
 )
 🔹 MaterialApp – A subclass of WidgetsApp that includes Material Design components like themes, navigation, and fonts.
 Used for building standard Flutter apps.
 Example:

 MaterialApp(